Employer of Record (EOR) Guide - Benefits & Risks

 What is an EOR in Payroll?

-In the context of payroll, an Employer of Record is responsible for processing employee payments, withholding taxes, and ensuring compliance with local tax laws and regulations.
+What is EOR in the context of payroll?
+An Employer of Record is responsible for processing employee payments, withholding taxes, and ensuring compliance with local tax laws and regulations.
 The EOR manages payroll-related tasks, like issuing payslips, handling tax filings, and dealing with social security contributions, thus relieving companies from these complex and time-consuming duties.

 How to Compare Employer of Record (EOR) Services?